nahidnr6/Capstone/README.md

 **Process:**

 The Capstone was the final project for my Per Scholas Data Engineering Bootcamp.
 The picture below shows the workflow of the project.
 I created a Banking database, a console-based banking application where users can retrieve information, and a data analysis/visualization section.
-I split it into three files: ETL_process.ipynp for the ETL process, Data_Analysis.ipynb for the data analysis/visualization part and Banking_App.py for developing tbe banking application and menu where users can query the data.
+I split it into three files: ETL_process.ipynp for the ETL process, Data_Analysis.ipynb for the data analysis/visualization part and Banking_App.py for developing the banking application and menu where users can query the data.

 ![Alt text](image.png)